Here's When It's OK to Eat Moldy Food—And When It's Not

 Cooked Pasta and Grains

-Nope — toss it!
-Turns out, we can’t just scoop away the moldy section of the pasta salad from the other night.
-Because of the moisture this food group obtains, bacteria is more likely to spread before your eyes can see the infected areas.
+Nope—toss it!
+Turns out, we can't just scoop away the moldy section of the pasta salad from the other night.
+Because of the moisture this food group obtains, bacteria is more likely to spread before your eyes can actually see the infected areas.
+But it's there!

 Soft, Crumbled, and Sliced Cheeses

 Sure, sometimes you want moldy cheese.
 (Think: bleu cheese.)
-But in the case of soft cheeses like brie, cream cheese, or slices of Swiss new sightings of mold should be a major indicator that they need to be tossed.
+But in the case of soft cheeses like brie, cream cheese, or slices of Swiss, new sightings of mold should be a major indicator that they need to be thrown out and not eaten.
 Unless you bought cheese with manufactured mold, it is not safe to eat once contaminated.

 Soft Fruits and Vegetables

-Cucumbers, tomatoes, peaches and all fruits and veggies alike should not be consumed when a speck of mold is found.
-While the hydrating foods are great for you — they can be extremely dangerous when moldy because they're likely to retain the bacteria and become spoiled beyond the surface.
-Be sure to check other fruits and vegetables for mold that were close by in your refrigerator.
+Cucumbers, tomatoes, peaches, berries, and all fruits and veggies alike should not be consumed when a speck of mold is found.
+While the hydrating foods are great for you, they can be extremely dangerous when moldy because they're likely to retain the bacteria and become spoiled beyond the surface.
+Be sure to check other fruits and vegetables for mold that were close by in your refrigerator, too.

 Yogurt and Sour Cream

 On to the trend yet?
 Wet foods and mold are a major red flag.
 These dairy products leave too much room for comfort when it comes to bacteria and mold.
-Similar to bacteria in a kiddie pool, in moldy yogurt and sour cream bacteria get to swim and play without being seen.
+Similar to the bacteria in a kiddie pool, in moldy yogurt and sour cream, bacteria get to swim and play without being seen.
+Yikes.

 Peanut Butter, Legumes, and Nuts

-We know you wouldn’t think about purchasing a nut butter with preservatives.
+We know you wouldn't think about purchasing a nut butter with preservatives, right?
 The one downfall: foods produced without the chemicals are at higher risk for mold.
 So when you see a little mold, toss it out, and then purchase another jar of our favorite nut butters.

 Bread and Baked Goods

-The chances of letting your bread and baked goods get moldy are slim… but when it does toss them out instead of debating if you can possibly still salvage them.
-Foods like bread, muffins, scones etc. have deep pores — this allows mold to seep right in through all the nooks and crannies to completely infect the product.
+The chances of letting your bread and baked goods get moldy are slim, but when it does, just toss them out instead of debating if you can possibly still salvage them.
+Foods like bread, muffins, scones etc. have deep pores, so this allows mold to seep right in through all the nooks and crannies to completely infect the product.

 Jams and Jellies

-Contrary to popular belief, these long-lasting spreads totally have an expiration date.
+Contrary to popular belief, these long-lasting spreads totally do have an expiration date.
 Mold found on these is likely to be mycotoxin, a poisonous element that can make you sick.
 So while you may think it's fine to just scoop out the infected area and use the rest, the FDA states that microbiologists recommend you shouldn't do this and just throw out the spread.

-There Are Some Foods You Can Keep if There’s Mold
+Foods You Can Still Keep If There's Mold

 Even though most of the time you're better to play it safe than sorry, there are a few foods you're still in the clear to eat once you chop off the infected areas.